vuejs/v2.vuejs.org/src/v2/guide/comparison.md

 #### Component-Scoped CSS

-Unless you spread components out over multiple files (for example with [CSS Modules](https://github.com/gajus/react-css-modules)), scoping CSS in React is often done via CSS-in-JS solutions.
-There are many competing solutions out there, each with its own caveats.
-A common issue is that features such as hover states, media queries, and pseudo-selectors either require heavy dependencies to reinvent what CSS already does - or they simply are not supported.
-If not optimized carefully, CSS-in-JS can also introduce non-trivial runtime performance cost.
-Most importantly, it deviates from the experience of authoring normal CSS.
+Unless you spread components out over multiple files (for example with [CSS Modules](https://github.com/gajus/react-css-modules)), scoping CSS in React is often done via CSS-in-JS solutions (for example, [styled-components](https://github.com/styled-components/styled-components), [glamorous](https://github.com/paypal/glamorous), and [emotion](https://github.com/emotion-js/emotion)).
+Popular CSS-in-JS libraries have introduced a new component-oriented styling paradigm that is different from the normal CSS authoring process.
+While you end up using many of the same techniques, it can be intimidating unless you are already familiar.
+Additionally, although there is some support for extracting static css sheets during build time, it is still common that a runtime will need to be included in the bundle for styling to work properly--some believe that the dynamism of having access to JavaScript while constructing their styling is worth the increased bundle size and runtime cost.

+If you are a fan of CSS-in-JSS, many of the popular CSS-in-JS libraries have Vue support (for example [styled-components-vue](https://github.com/styled-components/vue-styled-components) and [vue-emotion](https://github.com/egoist/vue-emotion)).
+The main difference between React and Vue here is that the default method of styling in Vue is through more familiar `style` tags in [single-file components](single-file-components.html).

-Vue on the other hand, gives you full access to CSS within [single-file components](single-file-components.html):
+[Single-file components](single-file-components.html) give you full access to CSS in the same file as the rest of your component code.

 ``` html
 <style scoped>